-If your home is already putting in a lot of effort to “Go Green”, then you should look into applying for a Medford Green Award.
+If your household is already putting in a lot of effort to “Go Green”, then you should consider applying for a Medford Green Award.
 If you are looking to make your home more environmentally friendly, check out these easy steps you can take!

 1. Get a free home energy assessment.

-Mass Save® Opportunities include: Homeowners, Renters, and Landlords of up to 4 units; Multi-family facilities of 5+ units; and Business facilities.
-(Please note that incentives and rebates vary based on the property type.)
+Mass Save® Energy Assessments are available for homeowners, renters, landlords of up to 4 units, multi-family facilities of 5+ units, and business facilities.
+Please note that incentives and rebates vary based on the property type.

 As part of a typical in-home Energy Assessment, an Energy Specialist will come to your home at no cost.
 The process takes approximately 1.5 to 2.5 hours.
 During the assessment the specialist will: